Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/README.md

 The issue in this case is related to this theme: {classification}, which can be defined as: {definition}

 **Court's Position**
 > Summarize the court's position on the choice-of-law issue within the decision.
 Your response is phrased in a general way, generalizing the issue so that it could be applied to other private international law cases.
-If there are any legal provisions mentioned, use their English abbreviation.
+If any legal provisions are mentioned, use their English abbreviation.

 ## Results